comsystan/comsystanj/description/img2-description.md

 - Ref.: Reiss et al., Chaos, 2016, [DOI 10.1063/1.4966539](https://doi.org/10.1063/1.4966539)

 ### Succolarity
-- Succolarity is computed by flooding of a binary image
+- Succolarity is computed by flooding the black pixels of a binary image
 - For binary 8-bit images
 - Binary [0, >0] algorithm
 - The number of boxes with distinct sizes can be set